Searchlight2/Searchlight2/README.md

 --ss file=/home/john/Downloads/Searchlight2/sample_datasets/SS.tsv
 --de file=/home/john/Downloads/Searchlight2/sample_datasets/DE_WT_vs_KO.tsv,numerator=KO,denominator=WT
 --de file=/home/john/Downloads/Searchlight2/sample_datasets/DE_KO_rescue_vs_KO.tsv,numerator=KO_rescue,denominator=KO
---mpde name=all,numerator=KO*denominator=WT,numerator=KO_rescue*denominator=KO
+--mde name=rescue_effect,numerator=KO*denominator=WT,numerator=KO_rescue*denominator=KO
 ```

 <br>

-The --mpde parameter has two sub-parameters.
+The --mde parameter has two sub-parameters.
 The first (name=) is simply a name for the workflow output folder.
 This as usual cannot start with a number and must include only letters, numbers and underscore.
 The second (numerator=group_1*denominator=group_2) is more complicated.
+The second sub-parameter should be included once for each differential comparison that you want to include in the MDE.
+In the above example there are two - numerator=KO*denominator=WT and numerator=KO_rescue*denominator=KO.

-Put simply for each PDE you want to include in the MPDE you copy the
+Put simply for each PDE you want to include in the MPDE you copy the "numerator=group_1,denominator=group_2" sub-parameters from PDE and replace the , with a *.

-To use the --mpde parameter we need to become familiar with the two sub-parameters.
-The first sub-parameter is name= which is simply a name for the output folder.
-This as usual cannot start with a number and must include only letters, numbers and underscore (_).
+**It is very important to note** that there are few strict rules as to which DE's you include in a mde.
+I.e. there is no upper limit to the number of DE's that can be included in a single MDE parameter.

 The second sub-parameter is